sogis/gretl-v1/openshift/README_BUILD.md

 Description: oc tool login token for project [OpenShift project name]

+#### Service account creation
+Add service account to the OpenShift project.

+* Login to the server with the oc tool and go to your project.
+* *oc project* to check that you are in the right project.
+* Add service account by this script: **scripts/create-service-account.sh**
+* Read the token:
+* *oc describe sa jenkins*
+* Copy name of first Token.
+* *oc describe secret JENKINS-TOKEN-NAME*
+* this will display the token
+* Create a secret text credential on jenkins

 OpenShift build project
 -----------------------
 Prepare an OpenShift build project and use this pipeline: **openshift/pipeline/gretl-runtime-build.groovy**